DESCRIPTION OF SHAPEWAYS HOLDINGS, INC.’S SECURITIES

 Shapeways is authorized to issue up to 10,000,000 shares of preferred stock, par value $0.0001 per share.
 The Board is authorized, subject to limitations prescribed by DGCL and the Charter, to determine the terms and conditions of the preferred stock, including whether the shares of preferred stock will be issued in one or more series, the number of shares to be included in each series and the powers (including the voting power), designations, preferences and rights of the shares.
 The Board also is authorized to designate any qualifications, limitations or restrictions on the shares without any further vote or action by the stockholders.

-In addition, Shapeways may redeem the Public Warrants at any time after they become exercisable and prior to their expiration at a price of $0.01 per Public Warrant upon a minimum of 30 days prior written notice of redemption provided that holders will be able to exercise their Public Warrants prior to redemption for a number of common shares determined based on the redemption date and the fair market value of Shapeways common stock.
+In addition, Shapeways may redeem the Public Warrants at any time prior to their expiration at a price of $0.01 per Public Warrant upon a minimum of 30 days’ prior written notice of redemption provided that holders will be able to exercise their Public Warrants prior to redemption for a number of common shares determined based on the redemption date and the fair market value of the common stock.

 Our Charter provides further that unless the Company consents in writing to the selection of an alternative forum, the federal district courts of the United States shall, to the fullest extent permitted by law, be the sole and exclusive forum for the resolution of any complaint asserting a cause of action arising under the Securities Act of 1933.
 The clauses described above will not apply to suits brought to enforce a duty or liability created by the Exchange Act or any other claim for which the federal courts have exclusive jurisdiction.